 There’s something in the water . .

-As implausible as it may be due to the dilution of intended material substances out of its remedies, it is impossible for this crypto molecular pharmacy of homeopathy to be dependent on the ’”placebo effect,” that its effects are purely psychogenic.
+As implausible as it may be ,due to the dilution of its remedies, it is impossible for this crypto molecular pharmacy of homeopathy to be dependent on the ‘”placebo effect.”
+What is implausible is that its effects are purely psychogenic.

 A recent question in commentary asked “why is there this opposition to homeopathy?”

 I think it is because of several reasons.
 Homeopathy is difficult to understand yet it is accessible to lay people for very little cost.
 Its pharmacy can be created by anyone from anything.
-It escapes the graswp of intellectual prperty rights.
+It escapes the grasp of intellectual property rights.
 It competes with the profit incentive of allopathy, is more effective than allopathy and infuriates the elitism of science.

-It puts the medicine back into health care.
+It puts real medicine back into health care.

 John Benneth, Homeopath